This adventure has one serious problem - the antagonists are total dicks!

 I think some of my hostility just comes from the sense of being thwarted.
 Obviously, in real life things thwart me all the time and I don't go on a berserk rampage.
 But extend that thwarting into my entertainment, into a game where I am a dashing adventurer and suddenly I feel like some essential social contract has been violated.

 Though that's not entirely what's going on.
-Normal PCs wouldn't have this information without doing unintuitive investigation, but apparently in the Earthdawn lore, zombies ("cadaver men") retain some of their consciousness and usually hate and resent the magicians who animate them.
+The villains are also just really shady, using Horror-adjacent magic like zombies.
+And while normal PCs wouldn't have this information without doing some unintuitive investigation, apparently in the Earthdawn lore, zombies ("cadaver men") retain some of their consciousness and usually hate and resent the magicians who animate them.
 They can even communicate this displeasure with other people, in the short window between being killed and their throat decaying too much to allow for speech.
 Which kind of seems like a fate worse than death, especially when the only reason this person is a zombie in the first place is because you're the one who killed them.

 So I'm really primed and ready for these guys to get their comeuppance.
 But that's unlikely to happen.
 It's one possible ending, certainly, but given the adventure's level recommendation, it's a sub-optimal path.
 The best way to resolve the plot is to exonerate the supposedly Horror-tainted girl by finding the enchanted book that is the real source of her unexplained powers.
 The easiest way to resolve the plot is exploit the rift between the opportunists and the true believers in the Grim Legion and get them to fall to infighting.